shenhao60/Unit1-final-assignment-berries/README.md

 For Market part, since the relationships between variables are extremely simple, we summarize 13 equations to explain their connections.

-Besides, we deploy a shiny app [Berries-shiny](https://haoshen.shinyapps.io/Berries-shiny/) for data display and a slide [Berries-slide](Berries-slide.pdf) to presente the results.
-And the document recored the whole processes is in [Berries-rmd](Berries-rmd.pdf).
+Besides, we deploy a shiny app [Berries-shiny](https://haoshen.shinyapps.io/Berries-shiny/) for data display and a slide [Berries-slide](Berries-slide.pdf) to present the results.
+And the document recorded the whole processes is in [Berries-rmd](Berries-rmd.pdf).